Kim Winser: Winser London

-In 2013, Kim Winser launched her eponymous womenswear line, Winser London, based on Winser's original philosophy of creating timeless, beautiful quality trans-seasonal pieces at affordable prices.
+In 2013, Kim Winser launched her eponymous womenswear line, Winser London.

 Fronted by supermodel Yasmin Le Bon, the first collection launched on 15 February 2013 with a concession pop-up at Harvey Nichols, Knightsbridge.
 Recent guest collaborations include the actress Gillian Anderson and Cat Deeley, the TV personality, with exclusive capsule collections.

-Headquartered in West London, Winser London has built up an international audience with the focus predominately on selling direct to customers through its own website.
-Winser London is currently available to buy in 80 countries.

 Other accomplishments

 Awarded an honorary doctorate by Heriot-Watt University in 2002 for her work with the British Textile Industry, Kim was bestowed an Order of the British Empire (OBE) by Her Majesty The Queen for services to the British fashion and retail industry in 2006.

 Winser is an Independent Non-Executive Director of the luxury Peninsula Hotel and Property Group and works with HRH The Prince of Wales to support his youth enterprise, The Prince's Trust.
 Winser continues to act as a special advisor to a number of specific family funds on their investments.

 Winser previously served as a non-executive director of The Edrington Group.
 By appointment of The Prime Minister, Winser also served as a trustee of the Natural History Museum.

 Kim Winser was also selected to work alongside various industry executives in delivering the Good Work Commission for the British Government.
 Chaired by Alan Parker, Chairman of Brunswick, the report 'Good Work and our Times' published in 2011, explored the belief that 'good work' is of benefit to employees, employers and society alike - and how to make it more rewarding for all involved.

 Winser became a contributor for Forbes in 2013.
-In 2014, Winser was included in the BBC's 100 Women; a multi-format annual series established in 2013, examining the role, issues and achievements of women in the 21st Century.
+In 2014, Winser was included in the BBC's 100 Women; a multi-format annual series established in 2013, examining the role, issues and achievements of women in the 21st century.

 Fortune Magazine and Management Today have previously both named Winser as one of the most powerful women in business.